puppetlabs-toy-chest/puppet-quest-guide/quests/hello_puppet.md

 expressions—in a later quest.)

 Next, add resource declarations for the `galatea` user and her home directory.
+(Note that while you'll learn the syntax more quickly if you type your code manually, if you do want to paste content into vim, you can hit `ESC` to enter command mode and type `:set paste` to disable the automatic formatting.)

 ```puppet
 node hello.learning.puppetlabs.vm {